 Every single step in my career was a step made because of a failure, either mine or someone else's.
 Perfect example, when I lived in my hometown I worked for a super nice man as his tech.
 I repaired stuff for him and he had a studio which I worked in.
-However, he spent a fall deer hunting in the morning instead of finding work for the studio, so he got to a point where he didn’t have any work.
-Because of that, he had to let me go, so I got laid off.
-Consequently, me getting laid off and not having enough money to live on I went to find a job, which led me to move town and I ended up working for another guy.
-This time around, the guy I worked for turned out to be a cocaine dealer so I left.
+However, he spent a fall deer hunting in the morning instead of finding work for the studio.
+Therefore, he got to a point where he didn’t have any work.
+Because of that, he had to let me go.
+Consequently, me getting laid off and not having enough money to live on I went to find another job.
+This led me to move town and I ended up working for another guy.
+This time around, the guy I worked for turned out to be a cocaine dealer, so I left.

 Later on, I went to work for John and Martina McBride, pre Blackbird.
 However, Martina got pregnant, so I went out on the road with Jars of Clay.
-After her pregnancy and when she was ready to go back to tour again, Martina asked me to go join her as her monitor engineer.
+After her pregnancy and when she was ready to go back to tour again, Martina asked me join her as a monitor engineer.
 However, I failed and got fired.
-That situation put me back in Jars of Clay which led to The Eleventh Hour (won a Grammy), which then led me to work for Blackbird which in turn led me to work for Jack White.
+That situation put me back in Jars of Clay which led to The Eleventh Hour.
+That then led me to work for Blackbird which in turn led me to work for Jack White.
 It’s all these events which go back to my friend letting me go at Christmas because of his mistakes/failures.

 I have got fired from mixing gigs because I wasn’t into the band and I was just doing it for the money.
 But sometimes you are totally into a band but they are not into you.

 You just have to know that failure doesn’t mean you are dead.